Chinese women in the Second Sino-Japanese War: Nanjing Massacre

 On December 13, 1937, Japanese soldiers invaded Nanjing, the capital of China at the time.
 Women of all ages in Nanjing were sexually assaulted, raped, and murdered by Japanese soldiers in the Nanjing Massacre.
 Women fled their homes and sought refuge in public spaces such as colleges.
 One woman resorted to covering herself in excrement to reduce the chances of being raped.
 In the first month of Japanese soldiers occupying the capital, estimates suggest there were 20,000 instances of rape.
 Rape victims who survived were traumatized and did not want to speak about their experiences after the war ended.
 Many woman choose avoid speaking about their sexual violence experiences primarily to not relive that traumatic time, feel shame or blame their self, and sadly to also avoid the feeling of not being believed.

 Comfort women

 Thousands of girls in China were forced to work in military brothels as sex slaves, also known as comfort women.
-While estimates vary, scholars agree that the number of women who worked in forced prostitution in occupied areas was over 200 thousand.
+While estimates vary, scholars agree that the number of women enslaved as comfort women numbered over 200,000.'
 Women resorted to various tactics to make themselves less attractive and protect themselves.
 Some women in occupied regions wore unflattering clothing or covered their faces in ash.

+The Tokyo war crimes trials did not address the enslavement of women for sex by the Japanese army, given that rape was not viewed as a war crime.